waleedinh0/Recruitment-Management-System/README.md

-# Recruitment-Management-System
+# Recruitment-Management-System Backend
-This repository contains the backend server for a Recruitment Management System, designed to facilitate the creation of user profiles, resume uploads, and job applications.
-The system supports two types of users: Admin and Applicant.
-Admin users have the capability to create job openings and view detailed applicant information, while applicants can view and apply for these job openings.
+This repository contains the backend server for a Recruitment Management System.
+The system allows users to create profiles, upload resumes, and apply for job openings.
+Admin users can create job openings and view applicant details.

-The system's features include comprehensive user management, allowing users to create profiles and upload resumes in PDF or DOCX formats.
-Authentication is handled using JWT tokens to ensure secure access.
-For resume processing, uploaded resumes are sent to a third-party API that extracts relevant information, which is then stored in the database.
-This allows for efficient handling and retrieval of applicant data.
-Job management is streamlined for admin users, enabling them to create and manage job openings.
-Applicants can easily browse and apply for these openings through the system.
-Additionally, admin users have access to all uploaded resumes and the extracted data of applicants, providing a robust data access feature that supports efficient recruitment management
+## Features

+### User Management
+* Users can create profiles and upload resumes (PDF and DOCX formats only).
+* Authentication using JWT tokens.
+* Resume Processing
+* Uploaded resumes are processed using a third-party API to extract relevant information.
+* Extracted information is stored in the database.
+### Job Management
+* Admin users can create and manage job openings.
+* Applicants can view and apply for job openings.
+### Data Access
+* Admin users can view all uploaded resumes and extracted data of applicants.